-We will need to expand and effectively manage our operations and facilities in order to advance our drug development programs, achieve milestones under our collaboration agreements, facilitate additional collaborations and pursue other development activities.
+We will need to expand and effectively manage our operations and facilities in order to advance our drug development programs, achieve milestones under our collaboration agreements, facilitate additional collaborations, and pursue other development activities.
 It is possible that our human resources and infrastructure may be inadequate to support our future growth.
-To manage our growth, we will be required to continue to improve our operational, financial and management controls, reporting systems and procedures in at least two countries and to attract and retain sufficient numbers of talented employees.
-In addition, we may have to develop sales, marketing and distribution capabilities if we decide to market any drug that we may successfully develop without partnering with third parties.
-We may not successfully manage the expansion of our operations and, accordingly, may not achieve our research, development and commercialization goals.
+To manage our growth, we will be required to continue to improve our operational, financial and management controls, and reporting systems and procedures in at least two countries, and be required to attract and retain sufficient numbers of talented employees in at least two countries.
+In addition, we may have to develop internal sales, marketing, and distribution capabilities if we decide to market any drug that we may successfully develop.
+We may not successfully manage the expansion of our operations and, accordingly, may not achieve our research, development, and commercialization goals.

-We face financial and administrative challenges in coordinating the operations of our European activities with our activities in California, which could have on adverse impact on our operations.
+We face financial and administrative challenges in coordinating the operations of our European activities with our activities in California, which could have an adverse impact on our operations.

-We have recently consolidated our chemistry operations in a single research and development facility located in Malmo, Sweden.
-We have incurred and are likely to incur additional costs in setting up and adjusting to operations in a new country with a new Swedish subsidiary.
-Our subsidiary in Sweden, ACADIA Pharmaceuticals AB, employs approximately 30 percent of our total personnel and is engaged in research and development activities, with primary responsibility for combinatorial, medicinal and analytical chemistry.
+Our subsidiary in Malmö, Sweden, ACADIA Pharmaceuticals AB, employs approximately 29 percent of our total personnel and is engaged in research and development activities, with primary responsibility for combinatorial, medicinal and analytical chemistry.
 Our principal executive offices, however, are located in San Diego.
-The additional administrative expense required to follow and coordinate activities in both Europe and California could divert management resources from other important endeavors and, in turn, delay any development and commercialization efforts.
-In addition, currency fluctuations involving our Swedish operations may cause foreign currency translation gains and losses.
+The additional administrative expense required to follow and coordinate activities in both Europe and California could divert management resources from other important endeavors and, in turn, delay our development and commercialization efforts.
+In addition, currency fluctuations involving our Swedish operations may cause foreign currency gains and losses.
 These exchange-rate fluctuations could have a negative effect on our operations.
 We do not engage in currency hedging transactions.